-Located midway between Asheville and Charlotte, the Lake Lure area of the Blue Ridge Foothills has been a gem since its settlers searched for gold, becoming the birthplace of America’s first one-dollar gold coin.
-You can discover its history, which includes connections to movies, and lay claim to top-notch cuisine, accommodations and adventures during a 3-day trip.
+Located midway between Asheville and Charlotte, the Lake Lure area of the Blue Ridge Foothills has been a gem since its settlers searched for gold, becoming the birthplace of America’s first $1 gold coin.
+You can discover its history – which includes connections to movies – and lay claim to top-notch cuisine, accommodations and adventures during a three-day trip.

 Day 1: See the Sights

 The park offers six hiking trails, all of which provide spectacular views and chances to see rare plants and animals.
-The Outcroppings Trail’s 499 steps take you to the top of the park’s centerpiece – 315-foot Chimney Rock – where panoramic views stretch 75 miles.
-Follow gentle rolling Hickory Nut Falls Trail to the second-highest waterfall in the East and setting for the 1992 movie The Last of the Mohicans.
+The Outcroppings Trail’s 494 steps take you to the top of the park’s centerpiece – 315-foot Chimney Rock – where panoramic views stretch 75 miles.
+Follow gentle rolling Hickory Nut Falls Trail to one of the tallest waterfalls in the East and setting for the 1992 movie The Last of the Mohicans.
 It’s a strenuous 0.6 miles up Exclamation Point Trail, but it offers the best chance to see a peregrine falcon, which has the ability to dive at a speed of 200 miles per hour to snatch prey midair.
 Continue from here along the Skyline Trail to the top of Hickory Nut Falls.

 The Esmeralda Inn & Restaurant has starred in silent films and hosted Cary Grant.
 You’ll cross more of its movie history while checking in.
 The lobby’s floor boards were sourced from a set that Patrick Swayze and Jennifer Grey danced across in Dirty Dancing, portions of which were filmed locally.
-Dine like a celebrity in the inn’s restaurant, sipping well-crafted cocktails or wine and feasting on dishes such as The Rock, a grilled Angus beef tenderloin with a red wine Boursin compound butter.
+Dine like a celebrity in the inn’s restaurant, sipping well-crafted cocktails or wine, and feasting on a slow-cooked lamb shank or Angus filet.

 Day 2: Seek Outdoor Adventure